 When students behave with integrity, they demonstrate respect to themselves, their peers, their families, their teachers, and their school.
 They also show respect to the alumni who have come before them and whose ranks they hope to proudly join having maintained their school’s good name.

-Honorlock was founded by students, and we respect the commitment that everyone in the academic community makes with our 24/7/365 support.
+Honorlock was founded by students, and we respect the commitment that everyone in the academic community makes for maintaining academic integrity with our 24/7/365 support.
 We appreciate our opportunity to contribute to an environment that fosters respect by ensuring that remotely proctored exams are conducted both conveniently and fairly.

 Here is the ICAI on responsibility:

 Academic communities of integrity rest upon foundations of personal accountability coupled with the willingness of individuals and groups to lead by example, uphold mutually agreed-upon standards, and take action when they encounter wrongdoing.

 Schools are taking on a wider responsibility for the education of the population by expanding their reach through distance learning, and part of that responsibility is ensuring the fairness of their remotely proctored assessments.
 Schools that successfully shoulder this responsibility engender credibility with the world at large.

 ICAI highlights courage last because it is less a value than a “quality or capacity” that allows us to act according to our values.
 Courage is “an element of character” that helps students hold themselves and each other to the highest standards.

 It takes courage to act with integrity when fear creeps in, or when stress derails us.
 But, in a way similar to intellectual capacity, ICAI concludes, “courage can only develop in environments where it is tested.”

 Take courage as you make the most of your experience as a student, faculty member, or administrator.
-If you’d like to learn more about how Honorlock’s remote proctoring software can help preserve your institution’s values, request a demo.
+If you’d like to learn more about how Honorlock’s remote proctoring software can help preserve your institution’s values of maintaining academic integrity, request a demo.

 Read more relevant articles